KarryBramley/GCES/README.md

-# REPEAT
-This is an implemention for our ICSE 2023 paper based on pytorch

-Keeping Pace with Ever-Increasing Data: Towards Continual Learning of Code Intelligence Models

-by Shuzheng Gao, Hongyu Zhang, Cuiyun Gao and Chaozheng Wang

 # Introduction
-REPEAT is a general training method for continual learning of code intelligence models.
+ESGE is a exemplar selection method for continual learning of code intelligence models.

 # Data